Jaydeeph/Entertainment-Planner/README.md

 # Entertainment Planner
 Created using PYQT5, QT Designer, and Python.
 I created this because I had a movie list channel on my discord server with friends, and wanted an easier way to search and keep a list of movies.
-Therefore, I created this just to that.
+Therefore, I created this just to do that.

 ## Images
 ![Main Window](/images/main_window.png)